The Commission has re-abandoned six legacy oil and gas wells in Santa Barbara County as part of the SB 44 Program.

 Most legacy oil and gas wells were abandoned in the early 1900s when oversight was nonexistent.
 Virtually no records exist regarding the drilling and abandonment of these wells.
 Removal, if any, varied from well to well and involved rudimentary procedures that fell well short of current health, safety, and environmental protection requirements.
-Based on the Commission’s research, there are 200 high priority legacy oil and gas wells (identified as Category 1 wells), that could, depending on their condition, leak oil into the marine environment, negatively impacting swimmers, surfers, recreational users, and marine and coastal wildlife and fish, as well as causing environmental degradation and public health and safety hazards.
-Many other wells are categorized as medium (Category 2) to low (Category 3) priority wells because more information is available about the integrity and abandonment of these wells or because a responsible party is or may be available to address any leak that may occur.
+Based on the Commission’s research, there are roughly 200 high-priority legacy oil and gas wells (Category 1 wells), that could leak oil into the marine environment.
+Other wells are categorized as medium (Category 2 wells) to low (Category 3 wells).

 The Becker well remediation is complete.
-Here are a series of photos showing the oil leakage on Summerland Beach from the Becker well and the progress from when the crane barge arrived through the removal of the cofferdam, and finally, a photo of the Becker well site post project.
+Click through the series of photos below showing the oil leakage on Summerland Beach from the Becker well and the progress from when the crane barge arrived through the removal of the cofferdam, and finally, a photo of the Becker well site post-project.